Octavius-Dante/Arthelais/ex_10/Readme.md

 2. XML is an industry standard to write views

-3. When the renderer convert JSview --> HTML+CSS, XML is faster to convert
+3. When the renderer convert JS view --> HTML+CSS, XML is faster to convert

 4. All the code samples in SDK as built on XML views